tylerstanczak/CP4I-Multus/Deploy API Connect.md

 Note: You must accept the license.
 Follow the example below to fill in the other optional fields with the appropriate values for a licensed Cloud Pak deployment of API-Connect
 ![](/assets/api-connect-license.png)

+Deployment will take about 10-15 minutes after submitting the form.

 [IBM Documentation - API-Connect reference](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.1?topic=runtimes-api-management-deployment)